We cannot leave this earth without experiencing loss. It's part of the human condition.

 I've learned through my own loss experiences, studying grief and loss in depth, and from working with clients in grief, that we all can find healing and empowerment through the grief process.

 Loss comes in many forms throughout our lives.
 The obvious losses are death of a loved one, divorce, job loss and loss due to illness.
-But there are more subtle losses that can be just as intense or painful such as - the loss of innocence and childhood when you've come from an abusive upbringing, loss of self when you've been in an abusive relationship, and many other types of losses that can weigh us down.
+But there are more subtle losses that can be just as intense or painful such as - the loss of innocence and childhood when you've come from an abusive upbringing, loss of self when you've been in an abusive relationship, and many other types of loss that can weigh us down.

 As a specialist in grief and loss, I work with clients to sort through their loss history to see the cumulative affects.
 Together we discover how they have handled loss in healthy and unhealthy ways.
 We tap into the strength and resilience that has brought them through each one.
 Then we journey through the healing and reconciliation that is needed to become whole again.
-Through grief work clients find a sense of empowerment they never thought was possible.
+Through grief work clients find a sense of healing and empowerment they never thought was possible.

 In working with adult children of alcoholics and those who were abused as children, I'm amazed at the self love and resilience that can blossom as therapy takes hold.
 The focus moves from all that they have lost to all that they are and can become.
 Old wounds get healed and new strengths emerge.

 Loss comes in all different intensities and circumstances in our lives.
 Time can help, but doing purposeful grief work can bring about more complete healing and restore joy.
-If you struggle with what you have lost, please consider grief counseling, it can make a world of difference.
+If you struggle with what or who you have lost, please consider grief counseling, it can make a world of difference.